omarchoa/dec23_mlops_accidents/README.md

 #### 9. Build the Docker container images and launch the app

-From the root directory of your local clone of the GitHub repository, run the following command:
+Using the same terminal window as in [Step 5](#5-add-the-docker-hub-repositorys-name-to-your-execution-environment), go to the root directory of your local clone of the GitHub repository and run the following command:

 ```shell
 docker-compose -f ./src/docker/docker-compose-dev.yml up